 Protection of Student Rights

-The Board of Education respects the rights of parents and their children and has adopted a Protection of Pupil Rights policy in consultation with parents to comply with the Protection of Pupil Rights Amendment (PPRA) and The No Child Left Behind Act (NCLB).
+The Board of Education respects the rights of parents and their children and has adopted a Protection of Pupil Rights policy in consultation with parents to comply with the Protection of Pupil Rights Amendment (PPRA).
 The policy is available on the district’s website or upon request from the district’s administrative office.
 Parents may opt their child out of participation in activities identified by the Protection of Pupil Rights policy by submitting a written request to the superintendent.
 The approximate dates during the school year when a survey requesting personal information as defined in the Protection of Pupil Rights policy is scheduled are as follows: ______________________________.
 Parents may have access to any survey or other material described in the Protection of Pupil Rights policy by submitting a written request to the superintendent.

 Public Displays of Affection

-Students may not engage in public displays of affection that is disruptive to the school environment or distracting to others.
+Students may not engage in public displays of affection that are disruptive to the school environment or distracting to others.
 Prohibited conduct includes hugging, kissing, touching or any other display of affection that a staff member determines to be inappropriate.

 Rights of Custodial and Non-Custodial Parents